 Many people like to shear from lightest animals to darkest animals, and some like to do males first then females or vice versa.
 Others will shear whoever happens to be closest!
 This makes no difference to me and is simply a fiber consideration to prevent contamination.

 Do I need to do anything?
 Will I need helpers?

+Typically not.
 Most of the most physical work will be handled by myself and my head holding assistant.
-However, there is still a lot to be done outside of this and generally a couple more people will be required to do the job efficiently. for smaller farms I find the best number to be four, so usually myself and my assistant, and the owners or workers of the farm.
-With a larger farm I find that the more help the better because there is more animals to organize and more things going on. the handling of the animal on the mat is usually a three man task.
+However, there is still a lot to be done outside of this and generally one more person will be helpful to do the job efficiently. for smaller farms I find the best number to be three, so usually myself and my assistant, and the owner or a helper from the farm.
+The handling of the animal on the mat is usually a three man task.
 Myself and my assistant will hold the animal at the mat while a third person, the "puller" will put the restraints on the legs of the animal and pull the rope pulley to tighten the rope while we bring the animal down.
 This is the most physical task that will be required of you other than the of preparing of the animals.
-This person will need to be up and down on their knees to put the restraints on and will need to do a bit of pulling to get the rope tight.
-This person or a fourth person will also handle the fiber collection.
+Any farms with less than 20 animals the two of us will do all of this work. a third person.
+A third person or a fourth person will also handle the fiber collection.
 It is VERY important that this person listens to me while I am shearing and does not reach in to collect fiber until the shearing handpiece is safely away from their hands.
 These machines are very sharp and can cut a person very badly, and this is one of the biggest safety considerations that I take very seriously.
 I will let the person know when it is safe to take each section of fiber and after a couple of animals we will all be working smoothly and safely together.
 It is useful but not necessary to have another person preparing the next animal to be brought out, but if your holding pen is next to the shearing station then this is not a big issue.

 Do we need to provide food or accommodation?